 Prototype unsigned int db_stop_database(SQLCA sqlca , char parms); Arguments sqlca A pointer to a SQLCA structure.
-For information, see "The SQL Communication Area (SQLCA)" on page 188. parms A NULL-terminated string containing a semi-colon-delimited list of parameter settings, each of the form KEYWORD=value.
-For example, "UID=DBA;PWD=SQL;DBF=c:\\db\\mydatabase.db" 6.
-For an available list of connection parameters, see "Connection parameters" on page 164 of the book ASA Database Administration Guide.
+For information, see "The SQL Communication Area (SQLCA)" on page 161. parms A NULL-terminated string containing a semi-colon-delimited list of parameter settings, each of the form KEYWORD=value.
+For example, "UID=DBA;PWD=SQL;DBF=c:\\db\\mydatabase.db" For an available list of connection parameters, see "Connection parameters" [ASA Database Administration Guide, page 174].
 Description Stop the database identified by DatabaseName on the server identified by EngineName .
 If EngineName is not specified, the default server is used.
 By default, this function does not stop a database that has existing connections.
 If Unconditional is yes , the database is stopped regardless of existing connections.
+A return value of TRUE indicates that there were no errors.
+The permission required to start and stop a database is set on the server command line.
+For information, see "The database server" [ASA Database Administration Guide , page 124]. db_stop_engine fu unction Prototype unsigned int db_stop_engine(SQLCA sqlca , char parms);